-Agency Policy LSC 3-3049, addresses this provision.
-The agency reported there were two (2) contracts for the confinement of inmates that the agency had entered or renewed with private entities or other government agencies.
+Agency Policy LSC 2.11, addresses this provision.
+The agency reported there are (0) contracts for the confinement of inmates that the agency had entered or renewed with private entities or other government agencies.
 A review of all the contracts reflected the entity's obligation to adopt and comply with the PREA standards.
-A review of the agency policy and the one (1) contract reflected all the contracts met the required entity's obligation to adopt and comply with the PREA standards.
+A review of the agency policy reflected all the required entity's obligation to adopt and comply with the PREA standards.